konstantintutsch/website/_posts/2024-03-16-ipv6-port-forwarding-fritzbox.md

 The server must be rebooted to use it's new static IPv6 address.

-{% include heading.html level=3 text="Checking address" %}
+### Checking address

 Login to your server and check it's public IPv6 address.
 On Linux, use the `ip addr` command:

 {% include image.html file="ipv6-port-forwarding-fritzbox-ip-addr.webp" alt="The ip addr command output.
-A lot of IP address, network interfaces and other information." caption="<code>ip addr</code> executed on my server" %}
+A lot of IP address, network interfaces and other information." caption="`ip addr` executed on my server" %}

 The AAAA record of your domain should point to this address.